 Preparing for a Theatrical Makeup Career

 Learning how to do this type of makeup well takes much more than a steady hand and creative eye; it takes an education at theatrical makeup school.
 In theatrical makeup school, students learn all about skin care, makeup application techniques, sanitation, blending and highlighting tricks and color selection through a combination of classroom study and hands-on instruction.

-When looking for a theatrical makeup school, make sure you select a location that spends extensive time working with students in hands-on settings — a school like Jolie Hair and Beauty Academy.
+When looking for a theatrical makeup school, make sure you select a location that spends extensive time working with students in hands-on settings — such as a school like Jolie Academy.
 In addition to classroom training, advanced makeup students get experience preparing for theatrical makeup careers by working in the student clinic and by taking advantage of occasional opportunities to volunteer their skills locally by doing makeup for area performers.
-This experience is a great way to improve your skills and determine if theater makeup really is for you!
+This experience is a great way to improve your skills and determine if theater makeup really is for you.